Prevailing Wage Determination for PERM

 Before an employer can file a PERM labor certification, the Department of Labor must set the prevailing wage for the position.
 Attorney Matty Luna at Crescent Law, PLLC guides employers through PWD requests, wage level strategy, and DOL timelines.
 Serving Bellevue and the Eastside.
 (206) 202-8548.

 A prevailing wage determination (PWD) is a wage rate issued by the Department of Labor that establishes the minimum salary an employer must offer for a PERM labor certification filing.
-The DOL sets the prevailing wage based on the occupation, the geographic area, and the minimum education and experience required for the position.
-The PWD is the mandatory first step in the PERM green card process, and current processing times range from several months to over a year.
+The DOL sets the prevailing wage based on the occupation, geographic area, and minimum education and experience required for the position.
+The PWD is the wage step that comes before PERM recruitment and filing.

 What Is a Prevailing Wage Determination?